The Clinical AI Field Guide

 Not everyone needs every chapter.
 Choose your path:

-- Ch 2-5 are prerequisites; don’t skip them (especially Ch 2 on problem framing and Ch 5 on data quality)
+- Chapters 2–5 are prerequisites; don’t skip them (especially Ch 2 on problem framing and Ch 5 on data quality)

 - Code examples are designed to be copied and adapted

-Quick Reference — Evaluating an AI tool today:
+Quick Reference — Evaluating or governing an AI system today:

-- Ch 18 (Interpretability): What questions to ask
+- Ch 17 (Interpretability): What questions to ask about model behavior

-- Ch 22 (Writing the Field Guide): Documentation standards
+- Ch 21 (Writing the Field Guide): Documentation standards for safe deployment

 How to Use This Book